drimers/rabbitmq/README.md

   If everything works you will see the message in the browser:
   "The message was sent to Message broker!!!"

+  In IntelliJ Console you will see the following messages:
+  The message was sent [ Software architectures and tools ] Received message -> Software architectures and tools

 4. To test Json functionality create Post request as a body parameter with Postman.
   Copy link below into Postman: